-All discrepancies or conflicting data indicated on the SAR must be resolved in order to continue the financial assistance process and receive your financial aid award information.
-This includes verification (see Financial Aid Regulations, Policies and Procedures section of this Bulletin).
-The Financial Aid Office corresponds with you requesting the appropriate information and documents necessary to resolve any of these issues.
-You may also contact us once you receive your SAR to review the documents required.
-If the SAR does not indicate any discrepancies or conflicting data, this step might be skipped and your file may be considered complete for the award period.
+All discrepancies or conflicting data indicated on your SAR must be resolved in order to continue the financial assistance process and receive your financial aid award letter.
+This may include verification documents.
+The Financial Aid Office communicates with you what information and documents are required to resolve any issues.
+If the SAR does not find any discrepancies or conflicting data, this step may be skipped and your file is considered complete.